ramo-coder/SOI-2026/README.md

 > Note: This is markdown script

-This is the 'git commands' markdown script
+This is the `git commands` markdown script